 - Without a Box: This 5C group lets students expand their comedic improv chops with frequent performances at the Claremont Colleges.

 - Claremont Colleges Ballroom Dance Company: This national award-winning group of dancers is one of the most popular activities among students.
 With more than 130 dancers, from beginners to competition-level dancers, the CCBDC is committed to not just developing ballroom dance skills but to empowering students with leadership and community service skills.

 With a budget of about $425,000, the Associated Students of Pomona College (ASPC) contributes to the support of both Pomona-based clubs and those that serve the 5C community, as well as funding many of the activities that take place on campus.

-Pomona and 5C calendars are updated regularly on the Web and a twice-daily e-mail to Pomona students, called CHIRPS, details student activities, club meetings, employment opportunities, movies, new classes, lost and found, and a busy/sell board.
+Pomona and 5C calendars are updated regularly on the web and a twice-daily e-mail to Pomona students, called CHIRPS, details student activities, club meetings, employment opportunities, movies, new classes, lost and found, and a buy/sell board.

-For a complete and updated list of clubs and organizations, check with ASPC to find one that meets your interests.
+Current students can log in to CollegiateLink via the portal (my.pomona.edu) for a complete and updated list of clubs and organizations.
 And, if you don't see one that appeals to you, you can always start one of your own!
 To find out more about clubs and committees, or to register a new one, contact the ASPC office at the Smith Campus Center.